 - set aside time to fill out your Europass CV

-Although a uniform CV layout was meant to make it easier for you to find work in Europe, this same method can also work against you.
+Although a uniform CV layout is meant to make finding work in Europe easier, that feature can also work against you.

-Because employers have seen the Europass CV layout many times before, your finalised Europass CV likely won’t stand out from others.
+Because employers have seen the Europass CV layout many times before, your Europass CV likely won’t stand out.
 So if you’re seeking roles that require innovation and originality, you might want to look elsewhere for a more distinctive CV design.

 Also, the Europass CV’s generic layout can be a problem if you: